Bibliometrics: Usage

 Historically, bibliometric methods have been used to trace relationships amongst academic journal citations.
 Citation analysis, which involves examining an item's referring documents, is used in searching for materials and analyzing their merit.
 Citation indices, such as Institute for Scientific Information's Web of Science, allow users to search forward in time from a known article to more recent publications which cite the known item.

 Data from citation indexes can be analyzed to determine the popularity and impact of specific articles, authors, and publications.
 Using citation analysis to gauge the importance of one's work, for example, has been common in hiring practices of the late 20th century.
 Information scientists also use citation analysis to quantitatively assess the core journal titles and watershed publications in particular disciplines; interrelationships between authors from different institutions and schools of thought; and related data about the sociology of academia.
 Some more pragmatic applications of this information includes the planning of retrospective bibliographies, "giving some indication both of the age of material used in a discipline, and of the extent to which more recent publications supersede the older ones"; indicating through high frequency of citation which documents should be archived; comparing the coverage of secondary services which can help publishers gauge their achievements and competition, and can aid librarians in evaluating "the effectiveness of their stock."
 There are also some limitations to the value of citation data.
 They are often incomplete or biased; data has been largely collected by hand (which is expensive), though citation indexes can also be used; incorrect citing of sources occurs continually; thus, further investigation is required to truly understand the rationale behind citing to allow it to be confidently applied.

+Bibliometrics can be used for understanding the research hot topics, for example, in housing Bibliometrics, the results show that Keywords such as influencing factors of housing prices, supply and demand analysis, policy impact on housing prices, and regional city trends are commonly found in housing price research literature.
+Recent popular keywords include regression analysis and house price predictions.
+The USA has been a pioneer in housing price research, with well-established means and methods leading the way in this field.
+Developing countries, on the other hand, need to adopt innovative research approaches and focus more on sustainability in their housing price studies.
+Research indicates a strong correlation between housing prices and the economy, with keywords like gross domestic product, interest rates, and currency frequently appearing in economic-related cluster analyses.